Category: DFS STRATEGY

 Probability-driven NASCAR DFS projections using 20,000 simulations are superior to basic, single-outcome projections because they account for the inherent variability and unpredictability of racing.
 By simulating the race thousands of times, these projections capture a range of possible outcomes for each driver, such as crashes, pit strategy impacts, and performance variability.
 This method provides a more comprehensive view of a driver’s potential, including upside, downside, and likelihood of finishing in key positions.
 In contrast, single-outcome projections oversimplify the race by assuming one deterministic result, ignoring the volatility that makes NASCAR unique and can create value in DFS contests.

-CHARLOTTE STRATEGY & DFS TARGETS
+CHARLOTTE ROVAL STRATEGY & DFS TARGETS

 KANSAS STRATEGY & DFS TARGETS

-TEXAS STRATEGY & DFS TARGETS
+NEW HAMPSHIRE STRATEGY & DFS TARGETS

 BRISTOL STRATEGY & DFS TARGETS